 - Preheat oven to 400 degrees.
-Rub an 8-inch cast-iron skillet with the oil; place in oven to heat.
+Rub a 10-inch cast-iron skillet with the oil; place in oven to heat.

 - In a large bowl, combine cornmeal, flour, sugar, baking powder, salt and baking soda.
-Add eggs and sour cream to cooled butter, whisking well.
+Add eggs, milk and sour cream to cooled butter, whisking well.
+Stir in corn.

 - Pour into dry ingredients stirring until just combined.
 Pour batter into skillet.
 Bake until golden and a toothpick inserted into the center comes out clean, about 20 to 25 minutes.
 Let cool in skillet 5 minutes, then turn onto a wire rack and slice into wedges.
 Serves 8.